tstephie/C3d-protein-in-multiple-myeloma-segregating-tumor-immunity-and-autoimmunity-analysis/README.md

-# C3d protein in mutliple myeloma
+# C3d protein in multiple myeloma: segregating tumor immunity and autoimmunity Analysis
 Code and other plots from scRNA-seq analysis for the "C3d protein in multiple myeloma: segregating tumor immunity and autoimmunity" article

 The analysis was done in two parts: